 Most of us don't have the time, or luxury, to visit all 80 of these castles.
-It can be tricky to choose from such a wide selection and to come up with your own list of the best Loire chateaux to visit, possibly with limited time and with knowledge of the area.
+So, it can be tricky to choose from such a wide selection and to come up with your own list of the best castles in Loire Valley to visit, especially with limited time and knowledge of the area.

 So we thought we would help you out.
-Here is our list of the top ten best Loire Valley châteaux – hand-picked just for you.
+Here is our list of the top 10 best Loire Valley châteaux – hand-picked just for you.